crorodriguezro/restaurants-api/readme.md

 ## UPDATE 08/Nov
 The dependency `uuid` was missing from package.json.
 The package.json was updated to fix this.
+Docker support is on a different branch (`feature/docker`) because it was added after the time was up.

 ## Features
 - Login